-If you have ever received kidney dialysis, you are not alone.
+According to the National Kidney Foundation, 10% of the population worldwide is affected by chronic kidney disease.
+So if you have ever received kidney dialysis, you are not alone.
 In fact, 2 million people worldwide get dialysis treatment due to kidney failure.

-With this or any other medical condition, you must plan ahead for the financial future of your loved ones.
+With this or any other medical condition, you must plan for the financial future of your loved ones.
 This includes obtaining the best burial insurance to cover your funeral costs.

 Can You Get Burial Insurance For Dialysis Patients?

 People can get burial life insurance while on dialysis.
 The most important item that will determine eligibility is when your last treatment was.
 If treatment is ongoing, your options will be limited, and there will be a waiting period before full coverage is available.
-Immediate coverage is not possible to seniors currently on dialysis.
+Immediate coverage is not possible for seniors currently on dialysis.

 Burial Insurance Basics